nd-hal/fair-psych-nlp/README.md

 # fair-psych-nlp
 Dataset and code for fair psychometric NLP.

+The data collection protocol for this project was approved by the University of Virginia IRB-SBS under SBS Number 2017014300.

 If you use this repository please cite the accompanying paper:

 ```